troggy/bitrefill_nodejs/README.md

 ```

 ## Configuration
 To configure, pass options to the Bitrefill function formatted like shown in example_cfg.json.
+Note that it should not actually be json encoded.
 Example:

 ```
 Bitrefill = require(bitrefill);
-cfg = {"bitrefill":{"key":"", "secret":"", "url": "api.bitrefill.com/v1/"}};
+cfg = {"key":"", "secret":"", "url": "api.bitrefill.com/v1/"};
 bitrefill = Bitrefill(cfg);
 ```